e280/renraku/README.md

 ## ⛩️ *RENRAKU websockets api*

-renraku websocket apis are *bidirectional,* meaning the serverside and clientside can call each other.. just be careful not to create a circular loop, lol.
+renraku websocket apis are *bidirectional,* meaning the serverside and clientside can call each other.. just be careful not to create a circular loop, lol..

 and yes — a single renraku server can support an http rpc endpoint *and* a websocket api simultaneously.